ayetpyae/DH110/assignment01/README.md

 ![Website of Nevada Deparment of Education](NevadaDepartmentOfEducation.png) View the website here: [Nevada Department of Education](https://doe.nv.gov/)
 ### Background Information
-The website for Nevada's Department of Education provides information on the K-12 education system in Nevada.
+The Nevada's Department of Education oversees the public K-12 education system in Nevada.
 ### Overall evaluation
-cluttered, overload of information, confusion when navigating the website, some text are hard to read bc of poor color contrast
+Overall, the website is cluttered and there is an overload of information.
+There are many issues that make it confusing to navigate the website, such as poor color contrast as an excessive amount of unnessary elements.
+It is also visually overwhelming with the dark drop shadows and stock photos with text on them.
+The website is not very user friendly.

 ### Heuristic evaluation
 | Heuristic | Evaluation | Severity Rating | Recommendation |
 |---|---|---|---|